MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/02-filter-sort.md

 ![An entity relationship diagram of the adventureworks database](./images/adventureworks-erd.png)

 > **Note**: If you're familiar with the standard **AdventureWorks** sample database, you may notice that in this lab we are using a simplified version that makes it easier to focus on learning Transact-SQL syntax.

-## Use the ALL and DISTINCT arguments

-Often, multiple rows in a table may contain the same values for a given subset of fields.
-For example, a table of products might contain a **Color** field that identifies the color of a given product.
-It's not unreasonable to assume that there may be multiple products of the same color.
-Similarly, the table might contain a **Size** field; and again it's not unreasonable to assume that there may be multiple products of the same size; or even multiple products with the same combination of size and color.

-1. Start Azure Data Studio, and create a new query (you can do this from the **File** menu or on the *welcome* page).
-2. In the new **SQLQuery_...** pane, use the **Connect** button to connect the query to the **AdventureWorks** saved connection.
-3. In the query editor, enter the following code:

-    ```
-    SELECT Color
-    FROM SalesLT.Product;
-    ```

-4. Use the **&#x23f5;Run** button to run the query, and and after a few seconds, review the results, which includes the color of each product in the table.

-5. Modify the query as follows, and re-run it.

-    ```
-    SELECT ALL Color
-    FROM SalesLT.Product;
-    ```

-    The results should be the same as before.
-The **ALL** parameter is the default behavior, and is applied implicitly to return a row for every record that meets the query criteria.

-6. Modify the query to replace **ALL** with **DISTINCT**, as shown here:

-    ```
-    SELECT DISTINCT Color
-    FROM SalesLT.Product;
-    ```

-7. Run the modified query and note that the results include one row for each unique **Color** value.
-This ability to remove duplicates from the results can often be useful - for example to retrieve values in order to populate a drop-down list of color options in a user interface.

-9. Modify the query to add the **Size** field as shown here:

-    ```
-    SELECT DISTINCT Color, Size
-    FROM SalesLT.Product;
-    ```

-8. Run the modified query and note that it returns each unique combination of color and size.

 ## Sort results using the ORDER BY clause